 Periodic unexplained weight gain is often caused by the menstrual cycle.
 Around the time of their period, women commonly experience water retention and bloating.
-The weight gained tends to go away when the menstrual period is over, but may reappear the following month when it starts again.
+The weight gained tends to go away when the menstrual period is over.
+Although, may reappear the following month when it starts again.

 Treating Unexplained Weight Gain

 The process of treating this kind of weight gain varies from person to person.
-The only way to determine the best treatment for you personally is to make an appointment so the root cause can be determined.
+The only way to determine the best treatment.
+That is for you personally is to make an appointment so the root cause can be determined.